 No, you may retain an attorney but you do not have to have one.
 As this is a fine only offense the court will not appoint an attorney.

 You must file a motion for continuance stating the reasons you cannot appear.
 This can be in the form of a letter addressed to the Court.

 Not necessarily.
 The Judge performs all judicial functions by law and can only delegate clerical duties to the clerks.
 Therefore all decisions on matters must be decided by a Judge and not the clerk.

-You should schedule a court date and talk with the Judge.
+If you are unable to pay the fine and cost for any reason you should come to court to explain those reasons to the Judge.
+A form is online to provide information to the Judge which will be considered in determining whether you should pay.
 If you delay you will only make matters worse and you may subject yourself to being arrested because you ignored your promise to appear.